-AR4CUP project is part of H2020 EIT Digital (Digital Cities) EU Project.
-In a nutshell, it is based on the use of experiential simulation through Augmented Reality (AR) for anticipating and pre-assessing urban design projects.
-An experimental application will be carried out on the C40 Reinventing City Serio area in Porta Romana area (South Milan).
-The partners involved are: Artefacto (FR), Politecnico di Milano with Laboratorio di Simulazione Urbana Fausto Curti, VTT and Covivio.
+AR4CUP-2019 project is part of H2020 EIT Digital (Digital Cities) EU Project.
+In a nutshell, it is based on the use of experiential simulation through Augmented Reality (AR) for anticipating and pre-assessing urban design projects from people perspectives.
+An experimental application will be carried out on the C40 Reinventing City project “VITAE” (Serio area in the South Milan) by Covivio Development, Carlo Ratti Associati, Habitech (as main partners).
+The partners involved in AR4CUP EU Project are: Artefacto (FR), Politecnico di Milano with Laboratorio di Simulazione Urbana Fausto Curti, VTT and Covivio.

-More in detail, the AR4CUP project aims at pushing on the market a new SAAS product (Software As A Service) that will enable to show urban projects in Augmented Reality (AR) on site in order to enable citizens and decision-makers to collaborate with architects and developers to a virtuous co-creation process.
-Data collection and analysis of environmental preferences through the app will inform the transformation during the design phase.
+More in detail, the AR4CUP project aims at pushing on the market a new SAAS product (Software As A Service) that will enable to show urban projects in Augmented Reality (AR) on-site in order to enable citizens and decision-makers to collaborate with architects and developers to a virtuous co-creation process.
+Data collection and analysis of environmental preferences through the app will inform the transformation along the design phase.
 The process will empower inclusiveness and encourages evidence-based decision making.

 The service will allow:

-- Real Estate (RE) developers and decision-makers to communicate urban projects in the design phase using 1 to 1 scale virtual models in AR
+- Real Estate (RE) developers, architectural offices, Public Administrations to communicate urban projects along the design phase using 1 to 1 scale virtual models in Augmented Reality

 - To benefit from a virtuous co-creation service that involves citizens and stakeholders (i.e. by collecting users’ feedback, comments, activity, etc.)

 - Citizens to be informed and involved in the process, and to react to urban project proposals before construction